Kodstugan/kodstugan-gamejam/game/tutorial/1-phaser-setup.md

 Oh, I almost forgot, we have tell phaser to create the game with our config object!
-After youve declared the config object, add the following line:
+After you've declared the config object, add the following line:

 ``var game = new Phaser.Game(config);``